amandabee/workshops/2018/j200/maps.md

 # Making a Map

-We're going to [make our first map in Datawrapper](https://ucb-dataj.github.io/j200/hands-on/mapping_activity.html) and if that's easy we'll power through to Mapbox.
+We're going to [make our first map in Datawrapper](maps_handson.md) and if that's easy we'll power through to Fusion Tables and Mapbox.

 # More Resources